 An AP with dot11RelaySupport set to true shall include the Relay element in its Beacon frames and may include the Relay element in its Probe Response, Short Probe Response and (Re-)Association Response frames.

-A Root AP is defined as an AP with dot11RelaySupport set to true that sets the Relay Control field of transmitted Relay elements to 0.
+A Root AP is defined as an AP with dot11RelaySupport set to true that sets the Hierarchy Identifier field of transmitted Relay elements to 0.

-A Relay AP shall not set the Relay Control field of transmitted Relay elements to 0.
+A Relay AP shall not set the Hierarchy Identifier field of transmitted Relay elements to 0.

 In a Relay, the Relay AP shall use the same SSID as the AP to which the Relay STA is associated.